moppedxyz/qdrant-hackathon-2025/README.md

  - Calculate the difference vector for each pair and average them to get the final steering vector.
  - During generation, add or subtract this vector from the model's activations to steer or suppress the attribute.

+## PCA / SVD Component Removal

+- Fit PCA on a set of embeddings.
+- Identify dominant components (e.g., domain-specific variance).
+- Subtract projections onto those components.
+- Example: Used in SIF embeddings to remove common directions.

+## Linear Discriminant Analysis (LDA) / Class Projections

+- If you have labeled classes (in-domain categories), compute directions that best separate them.
+- Project embeddings into class subspaces or compute residuals to get out-of-class parts.

+## Concept Activation Vectors (CAVs)

+- Train a linear classifier for a concept (e.g., "finance domain").
+- Use the weight vector as a direction in embedding space.
+- Project any embedding onto it to measure/remove that concept.

 ## Independent Component Analysis (ICA)

 While PCA finds orthogonal directions of maximum variance, ICA goes a step further by finding directions that are statistically independent.
 In text, these often correspond to more interpretable semantic features than the principal components from PCA.
 ICA assumes that the observed embeddings are linear mixtures of underlying, independent source signals (the "semantic components").
 It aims to find the transformation matrix to un-mix these signals.